CoFlores-12/Web-Scrapping-Registro-UNAH/README.md

 https://web-scrapping-registro-unah.vercel.app/api/20201001234/password

 ## !!
-if the Registro page rake more that 10 seg. to response, the server will see an error will be thrown,
+if the registration page take more that 10 seg. to response, the server will see an error will be thrown.